nodejs/node/doc/api/process.md

 The `process.argv` property returns an array containing the command line arguments passed when the Node.js process was launched.
 The first element will be [`process.execPath`].
+See `process.argv0` if access to the original value of `argv[0]` is needed.
 The second element will be the path to the JavaScript file being executed.
 The remaining elements will be any additional command line arguments.

 For example, assuming the following script for `process-args.js`: